top of page

 Dr. James Fortuna

-Prior to joining the University of St Andrews, James taught within the Faculty of Humanities and Foreign Languages at Santa Fe College in Florida, USA and spent the 2016 academic year as a lecturer within the Faculty of Humanities at Manchester Community College in Connecticut, USA.
-He received a B.A. in History and English at West Virginia University before completing master’s degrees in Classics and History at Trinity College Dublin and the University of Cambridge, respectively.
+James received his PhD from the University of St Andrews in 2024 and taught history and international relations in the United States and England before returning to Scotland on a lectureship the following academic year.
+He studied for a BA in History and English at West Virginia University before completing master’s degrees in Classics and History at Trinity College Dublin and the University of Cambridge, respectively.

 bottom of page